 Dentists can recognize the early signs of a cavity, such as early erosion of enamel.
 If these are spotted before it’s too late, they might actually be able to reverse the cary from getting to a point where you’d need a filling in the first place.
 Plus, routine dental cleaning can fortify your teeth to help prevent cavities from forming in the future.

 The issue is that dental checkups can be expensive.
-The average cost of a full oral exam and cleaning can range upwards of $118 without insurance.
+The average cost of a full oral exam and cleaning can range upwards of $118 if not covered by insurance.
 Since such a large percentage of Americans are without dental insurance, there are too many people whose overall health is in jeopardy just because the cost is a barrier to care.

-No insurance?
-No problem.
-Flossy is the pay-as-you-go dental service made for people without dental insurance.
+Flossy can be an alternative to dental insurance or a supplemental discount for procedures not covered by insurance.
 With your free membership, you’ll have access to top-rated dentists in your area at up to 50% off the national average.
-That means you can get a full oral cleaning and exam for a a much cheaper price.

 No annual premiums and no monthly fees – you’ll only pay for the services you receive.
 Plus, there’s no waiting period, so once you become a member, you’ll be all set to start getting the dental care you’ve been waiting for.